Teaching and Learning Centre

 - Others* - firstname.lastname@example.org

-*Others including for example – SSC, ITSC, Registry, Core Curriculum and General Education Office, Science Unit, Office of Service-Learning, School of Graduate Studies, Global Liberal Arts Programme
+*Others including for example – OSA, ITSC, Registry, Core Curriculum, and General Education Office, Science Unit, Office of Service-Learning, School of Graduate Studies, Global Liberal Arts Programme

 TLC supports staff across a wide range of activities as aligned to the areas of Strategic Priority.
 These are;